Mar 23, 2015

 jump toRECIPE

 In college Tuesday meant that it was Taco Tuesday at Dukes, a restaurant in Malibu just down the street from my apartment where they served $2 fish tacos at the “barefoot bar”.
 One semester I made it there every week.
 My college claim to fame.
 Since then they have changed the tacos recipe there so this pan-fried fish taco recipe is an homage to those weekly trips.
+If you prefer a Baja beer-battered fish taco, check out this recipe here.

 Coming from the East Coast I had never had fish tacos like those from Duke’s before.
 And as many times as I have had them, I never get tired of the flakey fish served over a bed of cabbage in a flour tortilla.
 Fish tacos pair well with Coronas or a margarita, and make for the perfect Taco Tuesday.
 The fish is coated in seasonings and pan-fried in a pan until cooked through and almost blackened.

-Fish Tacos with Cilantro Lime Sauce
+Fish Tacos with Cilantro Lime Yogurt Sauce

 Key Ingredients in This Recipe